yassinkortam/zchunk/README.md

 ![](https://i.imgur.com/g9RJIz0.png)

-As you can see, LlamaChunk has a higher retrieval ratio score, _and_ a higher signal ratio score, than the naïve method and the SoTA method of semantic chunking (Which uses embeddings to detect sentence split boundaries, and still requires a good regex-based sentence splitter).
+As you can see, zChunk has a higher retrieval ratio score, _and_ a higher signal ratio score, than the naïve method and the SoTA method of semantic chunking (Which uses embeddings to detect sentence split boundaries, and still requires a good regex-based sentence splitter).

 ## Details